 This is a notion of distance between two distributions, with the properties that it is non-negative, 0 iff $p=q$, and small if the distributions $p$ and $q$ are close to one another.
 However, KL-divergence is not symmetric and does not satisfy the triangle inequality.

-\begin{remark} KL-divergence is a mathematical construct with amazingly useful properties (see Theorem~\ref{LB:thm:KL-props} below).
-The precise definition does not matter for our purposes, as long as these properties are satisfied; in other words, any other construct with the same properties would do just as well.
-While there are deep reasons as to why KL-divergence should be defined in this specific way, these reasons are beyond the scope of this book.
-The definition of KL-divergence and the useful properties thereof extend to infinite sample spaces.
-However, finite sample spaces suffice for our purposes, and is much easier to work with. \end{remark}
+\begin{remark} KL-divergence is a mathematical construct with amazingly useful properties, see Theorem~\ref{LB:thm:KL-props}.
+The precise definition is not essential to us: any other construct with the same properties would work just as well.
+The deep reasons as to why KL-divergence should be defined in this way are beyond our scope.

-\begin{remark} Let us see some intuition why this definition makes sense.
-Suppose we have data points $x_1 \LDOTS x_n\in \Omega$, drawn independently from some fixed, but unknown distribution $p^*$.
+That said, here's see some intuition behind this definition.
+Suppose data points $x_1 \LDOTS x_n\in \Omega$ are drawn independently from some fixed, but unknown distribution $p^*$.
 Further, suppose we know that this distribution is either $p$ or $q$, and we wish to use the data to estimate which one is more likely.
 One standard way to quantify whether distribution $p$ is more likely than $q$ is the \emph{log-likelihood ratio},

-KL-divergence is the expectation of this quantity, provided that the true distribution is $p$, and also the limit as $n\to\infty$:
+KL-divergence is the expectation of this quantity when $p^*=p$, and also the limit as $n\to\infty$:

 \end{remark}